Frequently Asked Questions

 Our mission is to help upstream energy operators, service companies, and investors focus on the correct data-informed business development opportunities, make better investments and more informed operational business decisions.

-We are the only company in the world that offers produced water intelligence visualizing and analyzing where produced water is coming from by individual operator leases and going to by disposals, where disposal shortages may be, while providing a detailed accounting of every upstream operator's entire disposal vendor MSA list.
+We are the only company in the world that offers produced water intelligence that visualizes and analyzes where produced water is coming from by individual operator leases, where it is going to by disposals, and where disposal shortages may be, while providing a detailed account of every upstream operator's entire disposal vendor MSA list.

 We provide data and intelligence for upstream oilfield water (sourcing, disposal, and recycling) and completions activity.

-We offer detailed map and table format based visualization of where produced water is generated from by every oil and gas operator's well and where the water is going to by SWD.
-Saltwater disposal utilization by pressure and injected produced water volume is instantly presented in simple to use and interactive graphics in our online mapping portal.
+We offer detailed map and table format based visualizations of where produced water is generated by every oil and gas operator's well and where the water is going to by saltwater disposal.
+SWD by pressure and injected produced water volume is instantly presented in user-friendly and interactive graphics in our online mapping portal.
 Compare and contrast operator produced water volumes, historical oil and gas production, and which SWD has the largest market share by region.

 We research, mine, clean, process, and publish dozens of data sets.
 Every data set has a unique update schedule.
 The update frequency of every dataset depends on the source that the data set comes from and the techniques that are used to extract or process the data.

 For example our disposal and drilling permits are published daily, while our P-18 skim oil reports are updated weekly.
 Yet, the P-18 skim oil reports are typically lagging by one to three months due to the Texas RRC's lag in processing and publishing this specific data set.
 Similarly, the H-10 disposal utilization data set is reported on an annual basis by disposal companies, but, within this report, the total produced water volumes that are injected into each Saltwater Disposal are itemized on a monthly basis.

 Our satellite imagery is updated every three to five days.